perses/perses/docs/concepts/proxy.md

 inject the secret in the request.
 Finally, Perses will forward the request to the datasource and return the response to the client.

+The HTTP proxy spec supports two optional request header policies:

+* `allowHeaders`: forward only the listed headers.
+* `dropHeaders`: remove the listed headers and forward the others.

+Header names are matched case-insensitively, and all values of retained headers are preserved.
+An empty list leaves headers unchanged.
+Only one list can be configured.
+Filtering happens after configured headers, but before secret authentication.
+No need to allow `Authorization`, as it will be injected after filtering.
+Excluding `X-Forwarded-For` also prevents the reverse proxy from adding it.

 ```mermaid
 sequenceDiagram
     actor client as Client